Centre, Sindh to solve issues together

 Deputy Commissioner South Irash Sodhar told the chief minister that all the major nullahs in District South discharged into the sea in the South district; therefore, the water, which accumulated in the South area was disposed of with difficulty.

-DC Korangi told the chief minister that the nullah on Ibrahim Hyderi road had encroachments where a college administration had constructed a car parking, otherwise, Korangi and Landhi had been cleared.
+DC Korangi told the chief minister that the nullah on Ibrahim Hyderi road had encroachments where the college administration had constructed a car parking ,otherwise, Korangi and Landhi had been cleared.
 The chief minister was told that some streets had water, which was being cleared.

+DC Malir Ganhwar Leghari said the main roads, including industrial areas of his district, had been cleared; however, some villages located on the nullahs had submerged.

 The chief minister said the major areas in DHA were without electricity.
 The chief minister was told that most of the streets were inundated.
 The KE could not restore electricity in the area where water was stagnant, the chief minister was apprised.